Trump tariffs on European wine are on the table again, adding more stress to a struggling industry

 The administration held off, but under U.S. trade law, tariffs are reconsidered every 180 days, and here we are, déja vù all over again.
 Meanwhile, we’ve had the coronavirus pandemic with its severe impact on restaurants and the importers, distributors and wineries who sell to them.
 If that wasn’t a heavy enough blow, tariff increases now could be especially harsh and detrimental to already reeling small businesses.

-Wine lovers dodged a bullet earlier this month, when the Office of the U.S. Trade Representative left French sparkling wine, including Champagne, and cheese off a list of products slapped with new tariffs in retaliation for the digital services tax.
-The administration opted to impose 25 percent tariff hikes on $1.3 billion worth of cosmetics, soaps and handbags, products not likely in high demand while most of the country is in self-isolation.
-Even these tariffs were deferred for 180 days until early January 2021.
+Wine lovers dodged a bullet this month, when the Office of the U.S. Trade Representative left French sparkling wine, including champagne, and cheese off a list of products slapped with new tariffs in retaliation for the digital services tax.
+The administration opted to impose 25 percent tariff hikes on $1.3 billion worth of cosmetics, soaps and handbags, products not likely in high demand while most of the country is in isolation.
+Even these tariffs were deferred for 180 days, until January.
 In leaving sparkling wine and cheese off the list, the USTR acknowledged that it had “considered public comments” and the advice of advisory committees.

 But that wasn’t the biggie.
 Last month, the USTR reopened consideration of tariffs over the Airbus subsidies, a case the United States won in the World Trade Organization.
 Having hiked duties 25 percent on some European wines last October, the administration is once again contemplating 100 percent tariffs on a broad array of E.U. products, including wine.
 Public comments are being accepted through July 26.